There's something about quaint Virginian cities that attracts all tourists.

 Plus, with kid-friendly attractions, it's a perfect travel destination for the whole family.

 Here are the best things to do in Harrisonburg, Virginia:

-Get mesmerized at the White Oak Lavender and the Purple WOLF Vineyard
+Have Wine and Lavender Ice Cream at White Oak Lavender Farm & The Purple WOLF Vineyard

 Not only are there scenic mountains in the background, but you can also find parks with lots of hiking trails.